-- 1. Identify and explain terms in the global supply chain environment.
-Describe a logistics information system. - 2.
-Make student learn current global transportation and supply chain issues while demonstrating an understanding of logistical operations. - 3.
-Identify the business implications of global logistics management.
-Incorporate sources of suppliers into a supplier network. - 4.
-Identifying and explaining terms in the global supply chain environment
+- 1. To identify and explain terms in the global supply chain environment and describe a logistics information system. - 2.
+To learn the current global transportation and supply chain issues while demonstrating an understanding of the logistical operations. - 3.
+To associate the business implications of global logistics management. - 4.
+To Identify and explain terms in the global supply chain environment